thegodbeliever/My-Github/README.md

 # My-Github
 My name is Nitin
 <br>
-This is my fist github repository.
+This is my first github repository.